olivomarco/azurearc-mi/azurearc-mi-vm.md

-# Zero-trust authentication in hybrid/multicloud scenarios using Azure Arc
+# Passwordless authentication in hybrid/multicloud scenarios using Azure Arc

-In a world where IT is subject to challenges of using cloud services from multiple cloud service providers and having a legacy of IT systems on-prem or on the edge, customers desperately search a technology to **seamlessly integrate applications** running in these different worlds and **improve your security posture** by using zero-trust authentication.
+In a world where IT is subject to challenges of using cloud services from multiple cloud service providers and having a legacy of IT systems on-prem or on the edge, customers desperately search a technology to **seamlessly integrate applications** running in these different worlds and **improve your security posture** by using passwordless authentication.

 Consider this sample hybrid scenario: a business application (say, a web portal) resides on-prem and receives orders from customers.
 In an evolutionary path, this application needs to add modern functionalities such as custom vision or voice recognition to better serve its customers.